NLion74/cd-cover-downloader/README.md

 # cd-cover-downloader

-Cd Cover Downloader using the discogs api to search albums and fetch the Album Covers
+Cd Cover Downloader using the Discogs API to search Albums and fetch the Album Covers

 ## Requirements